 Bison “Greet” Guests At Fossil Rim

 There have been 16 bison in Fossil Rim history since the first three – one male and two females – arrived in 1993.
 There were 13 born here from 1993-2000.
-The three bison currently here are all female and were born in 1999 or 2000.
+The two bison currently here are both female and were born in 2000.

 “Considering our work with the Attwater’s prairie chicken – a highly endangered Texas native, as well as the Mexican wolf and American red wolf – bison join them as an American species that once thrived and we as a nation almost lost them.
 If not for the conservation efforts of Charles Goodnight, the Bronx Zoo, and some early adopters of the effort to save them, bison would be extinct.
 Shame on us if we’d let that happen.”